mox17/visual-reqm2-electron/README.md

 Nodes which are **new**, **changed** or **removed** are shown with an outline around them in green, orange or red.

 It is possible to select these nodes with regex expressions.
-A hidden prefix `new:`/`chg:`/`rem:` is added as described above.
+A hidden prefix `new:`/`chg:`/`rem:` is added to their
+\<id> as described above.
+In the future this marker may be moved to a separate tag.

 ## Viewing the doctype relationships